wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 2. In the list of steps on the left, select the bottom one (**Rainbow Translation Kit Creation**).
 3. On the **Package Format** tab, select **Generic XLIFF**.

-    **NOTE:** Any CAT tool worth its salt (e.g. Trados, MemoQ, OmegaT) can handle [XLIFF](https://en.wikipedia.org/wiki/XLIFF), so that's the format I use.
+    **NOTE:** Any CAT tool worth its salt (e.g. Trados, MemoQ, OmegaT) can handle [XLIFF][wikipedia-xliff], so that's the format I use.
 But you can theoretically use any of the other formats as well – you just won't be able to use my instructions from hereon.

 4. Click **Options** and make sure these options are selected (they might be by default, I'm not sure):
     * **Use \<g>\</g> and \<x/> notation**